 Jo works well with everyone, but mages such as Jaina or Kael’thas are particularly devastating with her.
 Their huge area-of-effect burst damage spells play wonderfully off of Johanna’s Condemn > Blessed Shield > Punish combo.
 Throwing a Malfurion into the mix as the support character makes this composition extremely potent, as Malfurion’s ‘Entangling Roots (E)’ can combo Condemned enemies, locking them in-place for followup damage.

 While Jo definitely plays best with mages, that’s not to say she doesn’t do well with auto-attack heroes.
-Valla, Tychus, and Raynor do particularly well with her if they pickup the “Executioner” talent at 16; the slowing effect on Jo’s Punish makes enemies take 40% more damage for 2 seconds from Executioner-empowered auto-attacks.
+For instance, Raynor does particularly well with Jo if he picks up the “Executioner” talent at 16; the slowing effect on Jo’s Punish makes enemies take 30% more damage for 3 seconds from Executioner-empowered auto-attacks.

 And speaking of auto-attacks, LiLi is another great support pairing for Johanna.
-Since they both have excellent Blinding attacks, together they can make an enemy auto-attack Assassin’s life miserable.
+Since they both have Blinding abilities, together they can make an enemy auto-attack Assassin’s life miserable.

 Hero Counters and Map Disadvantages

-None.
 Johanna brushes away adversity, “like chaff before the wind!”
-Jo is not countered by any character and she does perfectly well on every single map in the game.
-She has no major weaknesses.
+She isn’t really countered by any character and she does perfectly well on every single map in the game.

 Johanna is an extremely effective and versatile character with a relatively low skill cap.
 She works with every team composition, she does well on every map, and she has no hero counters.
 What more could you ask for?
 This is a character that every Heroes of the Storm player should have in their pocket.